A Devolution Deal for Suffolk

 Suffolk County Council’s cabinet has approved an interim plan for local government reorganisation in Suffolk, which sets out the significant benefits of scrapping Suffolk’s six councils and replacing them with just one new authority.

-A full business case will be submitted in September 2025, following extensive engagement with residents, town and parish councils, businesses and local organisations.
+A full business case will be submitted in September 2025, following engagement with residents, town and parish councils, businesses and local organisations.

 2022 County Deal consultation reports